ethan-stone/obsidian-vault-knowledge-base/Fantasia DND Campaign/Notes/The Brewed Elixir.md

+#place #business
+Owned by [[Tilda Merryweather]].
 Specializes in potions ranging from basic healing draughts to rare and custom brews, with a reputation for unpredictable but effective results.